 In some cases, the default construction behavior for a structure is not desirable.
 This might be because the structure is intended to fill values and function conceptually as a union.
 As a union, the contained values might have mutually exclusive interpretations, and therefore, none of its properties are settable.
 An example of such a structure in the WPF vocabulary is GridLength.
 Such structures should implement a type converter so that the values can be expressed in attribute form, by using string conventions that create the different interpretations or modes of the structure values.
 The structure should also expose similar behavior for code construction through a non-parameterless constructor.

 Interfaces can be used as underlying types of members.
 The XAML type system checks the assignable list and expects that the object that is provided as the value can be assigned to the interface.
 There is no concept of how the interface must be presented as a XAML type as long as a relevant assignable type supports the XAML construction requirements.

 Factory methods are a XAML 2009 feature.
-They modify the XAML principle that objects must have default constructors.
+They modify the XAML principle that objects must have parameterless constructors.
 Factory methods are not documented in this topic.
 See x:FactoryMethod Directive.

 Enumerations have XAML native type conversion behavior.
 Enumeration constant names specified in XAML are resolved against the underlying enumeration type, and return the enumeration value to a XAML object writer.

 XAML supports a flags-style usage for enumerations with FlagsAttribute applied.
 For more information, see XAML Syntax In Detail.
 (XAML Syntax In Detail is written for the WPF audience, but most of the information in that topic is relevant for XAML that is not specific to a particular implementing framework.)